Margraviate of Baden-Baden: Judaism

 Numerous Jews lived in the Margraviate from the 1580s at the latest.
 Most of them worked as merchants or moneylenders.
 The Margraves of Baden possessed the Judenregal - the right to exact special protection taxes from resident Jews - from 1382.
 In the Margraviate of Baden-Baden, Jews could only get temporary residence permits (Schutzbriefe), which were certified by individual protection letters issued in the name of the specific Jew.
 The Jewish ordinance issued by Sibylle von Saxe-Lauenburg in 1714 specified that the residence permits lasted only three years and that resident Jews had to pay an annual tax of 700 guilders.

 In 1579, Philip II established bureaux de change in Baden and Ettlingen and entrusted these to Jews.
 In Bühl, there were eleven Jews (a total of ninety people) in 1698.
-By 1721, that had increased to seventeen families and from 1723 at the latests, the Jewish community had a prayer hall in a private house.
+By 1721, that had increased to seventeen families and from 1723 at the latest, the Jewish community had a prayer hall in a private house.
 In Kuppenheim, there was a Jewish cemetery from at least 1694, which provided a burial place not just to the Jews of the core region of Baden-Baden, but also to Jews in the part of the Hanauerland right of the Rhine.
 The size of the burial fee paid to the landowners depended on the gender of the deceased and whether the Jew had lived within the Margraviate or not.
 For local, male Jews in 1765, the charge was four and a half guilder.